LILY-QML/LLY-GP/README.md

 The model is based on **Generativ Qubit Processing (GP)**, which assigns each word the state of a multi-qubit system.
 This method enables precise word recognition and processing through quantum-based machine learning techniques.

+First, a word is transformed into a token by the tokenizer.
+These tokens are then inserted into the L-Gates of the quantum circuit.
+More information about the use of these L-Gates can be found [here](https://github.com/LILY-QML/LLY-DML).

+After the token is inserted, the most likely state is selected and checked to see if it is already assigned.
+If not, this state is associated with the word, and all tuning phases are optimized so that this state can be uniquely measured when this word is used.

 ```mermaid
 graph TD;